OK, if you’re going to talk about the military and technology, you cannot not talk about War. And it’s been asked, “What is it Good for” –

 An all voluntary military.
 While males have to register for selective service, they do not have to even go through any form of training.
 This means we need more effective training and tools, for fewer people.
 They estimate that only 3% of our population serve in the military, compared to mandatory military service for many countries, including both male and female, which may have closer to 90% conscription or more.

 The US uses a lot of technology to send fewer personnel into dangerous situations.
-For example, during our conflict in Afganistan from October 2001 to August 2021 (or 20 years), we had about 23,000 casualties, of which 2,400 were deaths.
+For example, during our conflict in Afghanistan from October 2001 to August 2021 (or 20 years), we had about 23,000 casualties, of which 2,400 were deaths.
 During Iwo Jima in WW II, the US sustained 24,053 casualties.
 Of these, 6,140 died – in only 36 days.
 So technology allows us to keep our troops safer.

 Global Reach – we reach out and act as the World’s Police force, because we can reach anywhere.
-This has been going on for a while since the Great White Fleet – sent in the early 1900s by Teddy Rosevelt.
+This has been going on for a while since the Great White Fleet – sent in the early 1900s by Teddy Roosevelt.
 This allows us to protect our interests (people, business, political, and economic) as well as making us a potential target for others.

 War – What is it Good For was originally found on Access 2 Learn